tytydraco/yessleep/out/The_monsters_under_my_bed_took_my_brother_first.md

 I wanted her to tell me it was gone, that it wasn't real.

 She bent down and looked under the bed.
 She sat there for a long time.

-Without getting back up, she jerked her head and looked at me.
+Without getting back up, she jerked her head around and looked at me.
 She raised a finger to her lips.

 "Shhhh.
 They're listening."

-"There's really a monster?"
+"Th..there's really a monster?"

 "We told you to be quiet.
 They'll get you if you're not quiet."